14 September 2021

 ALARP Demonstration example: Gap analysis with relevant codes and standards (Qualitative approach)

 The existing chemical production facility had to undergo an ALARP demonstration to meet the new local safety case regulations.
 Because of the complexity of the facility, a qualitative approach was adopted for the ALARP demonstration.
 As part of this approach, a gap analysis was performed against applicable industry codes and standards (e.g., API, ISO, and RP) to identify areas for improvement in the existing control barriers and design principles.
 Following the gap analysis, a brainstorming session with all stakeholders was conducted to assess how the identified gaps should be addressed and implemented to schedule.
-We recommended that the overall requirement for evidence of ALARP applies equally to operations and ongoing maintenance and applies to future facility design and construction programs.
+We recommended that the overall requirement for evidence of ALARP applies equally to operations, ongoing maintenance, and turn facility design and construction programs.

 Client B: Onshore Storage Terminal